-Subject Ar eas, Aspects, General Disclosures and KPIs Reference/Remarks Pag A. Envi ronmental Aspect A 1 Emissions General Di sclosure Environmental Management 4 KPI A1.1 The types of emissions and respective emissions data.
-Air emissions are insignificant N/ in the Group's business KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas Environmental Performance Data 4 emissions (in tonnes) and, where appropriate, intensity.
-Summary KPI A1.3 Total hazardous waste produced (in tonnes) and, where Environmental Performance Data 4 appropriate, intensity.
-Summary KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where Environmental Performance Data 4 appropriate, intensity.
-Summary KPI A1.5 Description of emissions target(s) set and steps taken to Climate Change and Energy 44-4 achieve them.
-Conservation KPI A1.6 Description of how hazardous and non-hazardous wastes are Waste Management 4 handled, and a description of reduction target(s) set and steps taken to achieve them.
-Aspect A 2 Use of Resources General Di sclosure Environmental Management 4 KPI A2.1 Direct and/or indirect energy consumption by type in total Environmental Performance Data 4 (kWh in '000s) and intensity.
+Subject Are eas, Aspects, General Disclosures and KPIs Reference/Remarks Page A. Envi ronmental Emissions General Dis sclosure Environmental Management 44 KPI A1.1 The types of emissions and respective emissions data.
+Air emissions are insignificant N/A in the Group's business.
+KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas Environmental Performance Data 46 emissions (in tonnes) and, where appropriate, intensity.
+Summary KPI A1.3 Total hazardous waste produced (in tonnes) and, where Environmental Performance Data 46 appropriate, intensity.
+Summary KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where Environmental Performance Data 46 appropriate, intensity.
+Summary KPI A1.5 Description of emissions target(s) set and steps taken to Climate Change and Energy 44-45 achieve them.
+Conservation KPI A1.6 Description of how hazardous and non-hazardous wastes are Waste Management 45 handled, and a description of reduction target(s) set and steps taken to achieve them.
+Use of Resources General Dis Environmental Management 44 KPI A2.1 Direct and/or indirect energy consumption by type in total (kWh Environmental Performance Data 46 in '000s) and intensity.
 Summary KPI A2.2 Water consumption in total and intensity.
-Environmental Performance Data 4 Summary KPI A2.3 Description of energy use efficiency target(s) set and steps Climate Change and Energy 44-4 taken to achieve them.
-Conservation KPI A2.4 Description of whether there is any issue in sourcing water that Water consumption is not material in N/ is fit for purpose, water efficiency target(s) set and steps taken the Group's business operation. to achieve them.
+Environmental Performance Data 46 Summary KPI A2.3 Description of energy use efficiency target(s) set and steps Climate Change and Energy 44-45 taken to achieve them.
+Conservation KPI A2.4 Description of whether there is any issue in sourcing water that Water consumption is not material in N/A is fit for purpose, water efficiency target(s) set and steps taken the Group's business operation. to achieve them.
 KPI A2.5 Total packaging material used for finished products (in tonnes) The use of packaging material for N/A and, if applicable, with reference to per unit produced. finished products is not applicable to the Group's business.
-Aspect A 3 The Environment and Natural Resources General Di sclosure Environmental Management 4 KPI A3.1 Description of the significant impacts of activities on the Employee Environmental Awareness 4 environment and natural resources and the actions taken to manage them.
-Aspect A 1 Climate Change General Di Environmental Management 4 KPI A4.1 Description of the significant climate-related issues which have Climate Change and Energy 44-4 impacted, and those which may impact, the issuer, and the Conversion
+Aspect A3 The Environment and Natural Resources General Dis Environmental Management 44 KPI A3.1 Description of the significant impacts of activities on the Employee Environmental Awareness 45 14 17 10.1 environment and natural resources and the actions taken to Employed Environmental / twareness 10 manage them.
+Aspect A4 Climate Change General Dis sclosure Environmental Management 44 KPI A4.1 Description of the significant climate-related issues which have Climate Change and Energy 44-45 impacted, and those which may impact, the issuer, and the Conservation actions taken to manage them.